Partnerships for cooperation

 Priority will be given to actions that contribute to the core areas of the EU Youth Strategy 2019-2027: engage, connect and empower young people.
 A particular focus will be on strengthening cross-sectorial cooperation that allows for greater synergies across different areas of actions that matter for young people, promoting youth participation in various scales and formats and supporting active citizenship of young people, notably youth at risk of social exclusion.
 Specific priorities for the youth field include:

-Promoting active citizenship, young people’s sense of initiative and youth entrepreneurship including social entrepreneurship: The priority aims to foster active citizenship among young people, notably through volunteering and acts of solidarity, and thereby strengthen young people's sense of initiative, particularly in the social field, and support their communities.
-Projects under this priority could also promote entrepreneurship, creative learning and social entrepreneurship among youth.
+Strengthening basic skills, employability and young people’s sense of initiative and entrepreneurship: The priority aims to strengthen young people’s key competences and basic skills through activities that supplement formal education, ease their transition from youth to adulthood, including their integration into the labour market.
+This could boost young people’s creativity, innovation and critical thinking.
+Activities focusing on the inclusion and employability of young people with fewer opportunities (including NEETs, young people with disabilities and/or from migrant backgrounds) are at the core of this priority.
+The priority also aims to strengthen young people's sense of initiative, particularly in the social field, and the drive to support their communities.
+Projects under this priority may promote entrepreneurship, creative learning and social entrepreneurship among youth.
 Intercultural dialogue, knowledge and recognition of diversity and promotion of tolerance are key to this priority.

-Increasing quality, innovation and recognition of youth work: The priority aims to promote the recognition and validation of youth work and informal and non-formal learning on all levels, and support quality development and innovation in youth work, in line with the priorities enshrined in the European Youth Work Agenda and the Bonn Declaration of December 2020.
-This includes capacity-building of youth workers in their online and offline practices, as well as support to the development and sharing of methods to reach marginalised young people, prevent racism and intolerance among youth, and the risks, opportunities and implications of digitalisation.
+Increasing quality, innovation and recognition of youth work: The priority aims to promote the recognition of youth work, informal and non-formal learning on all levels and support quality development and innovation in youth work in line with the priorities enshrined in the European Youth Work Agenda and the Bonn Declaration of December 2020.
+This includes capacity-building of youth workers, as well as support to the development and sharing of specific methods in youth work.
+This priority also addresses the need for stronger links between policy, research and practice in the youth field to provide improved evidence of needs and facilitate policy making.

 Supporting response of the Youth field in Europe to war in Ukraine: This priority supports projects aiming to implement, share and promote inclusive approaches and practices targeting young people and youth workers fleeing the war in Ukraine and youth work providers of receiving countries actively involved in such activities.
 Activities should adhere to the principles of youth work, including non-formal and intercultural learning, and should contribute to promoting and understanding of human rights and democracy and to increase the capacity of participating organisations.
-They can aim at providing language facilities, applying and expanding research, enhancing synergies and complementarities with organisations active in the field of youth in Ukraine, exploring good practices supporting psycho-social well-being of young refugees and refugee youth workers from Ukraine, and fostering capacity-building of youth work organisations – in Ukraine and in receiving countries - etc
+They can aim at providing language facilities, applying and expanding research, enhancing synergies and complementarities with organisations active in the field of youth in Ukraine, exploring good practices supporting psycho-social well-being of young refugees and refugee youth workers from Ukraine, and fostering capacity-building of youth work organisations – in Ukraine and in receiving countries, etc

 In the field of sport:

-Priority will be given to partnerships which contribute to the implementation of key policy documents such as the EU Work Plan for Sport (2021-2024) or the Council recommendation of health-enhancing physical activity.
+Priority will be given to partnerships which contribute to the implementation of key policy documents such as the EU Work Plan for Sport (2024-2027) or the Council recommendation of health-enhancing physical activity.
 Specific priorities in the sport field include:

-Encouraging healthy lifestyles for all: projects under this priority will mainly focus on a) the implementation of the three pillars of the HealthyLifestyle4All initiative, b) the implementation of the the Council Recommendation on health-enhancing physical activity and the EU Physical Activity Guidelines and the Tartu Call for a Healthy Lifestyle c) the support to the implementation of the European Week of Sport d) the promotion of sport and physical activity as a tool for health e) the promotion of all activities encouraging the practice of sport and physical activity f) promotion of traditional sport and games and intergenerational sport.
+Encouraging healthy lifestyles for all: projects under this priority will mainly focus on encouraging healthy lifestyles for all, including through awareness raising of the benefits of healthy and active lifestyles, the implementation of the the Council Recommendation on health-enhancing physical activity and the EU Physical Activity Guidelines and the Tartu Call for a Healthy Lifestyle, the support to the implementation of the European Week of Sport, the promotion of sport and physical activity as a tool for health, the promotion of all activities encouraging the practice of sport and physical activity, as well as promotion of traditional sport and games and intergenerational sport.